Florence awoke in a smelly, dark, wet cellar behind several bars.

 Florence wasn’t sure what to do.
 She knew she couldn’t take him in a fair fight.
 Still maybe she could trick the Demon and buy the girl enough time to get free.

 The giant Vampire opened the door with its tentacles and then battered Florence to the back of the cage as she tried to fight, before wrapping its tentacle around her feet and pulling her out of the cage.
 The monster threw Florence to the other side of the room and then punched her into a wall.
-When it tried to make another move against her, Florence jumped over its back and grabbed the table.
+When it tried to make another move against her however, Florence jumped over its back and grabbed the table.
 With her super strength she managed to life it, and smashed it over the Alpha’s head, before using one of the planks from the broken table, to repeatedly hit the Alpha over the head again and again.

 “Run now” Florence shouted to the young girl, who quickly obliged.
 The Alpha however batted Florence away, and wrapped its tentacle around the young girl and lifted her into the air.